dansmyers/Algorithms/README.md

 I've decided to cut Sprint 7, which would be extra material on NP Completeness.
 That's a nice topic, but not essential for practical purposes (basically: some problems are hard and don't have efficient algorithms, *as far as we know*).

-That leaves us with Sprint 5 to finish, followed by Sprint 6 on graph algorithms, which are important.
+That leaves us with Sprint 5 to finish, followed by Sprint 6 on graph algorithms, which have significant practical applications.
 My plan is to extend the end of Sprint 5 by half a week, to **April 1**.
 Sprint 6 will then run from April 1 to April 22.
 We'll use the last week to wrap things up and let you finish any remaining challenge projects.

 ### Sprint 5